Cruciate disease in dogs and cats

 - Laser Therapy – effective for wound healing, sprained and strained ligaments, soft tissue injuries and aids with pain relief and inflammation.

 This is an essential element of, and the final step in, the rehabilitation program, encompassing a wide range of physical activities designed to enhance function, improve cardiovascular fitness, and increase flexibility and strength.
 It also prevents long term physical impairment and reduces the risk of injury during unrestricted exercise.
-Therapeutic exercises may include dancing, trotting, cavaletti rails, standing on the gym ball, weight shifting and wheelbarrowing.
+Activities should be slowly progressive, with the goal of reaching your dog’s previous lifestyle prior to the injury.

 Arthritis